kamilburda/batcher/docs/sections/Usage.md

 You can take a look at a few [examples](Examples.md) to get started with [procedures and constraints](#procedures-and-constraints).

 If the `Layers` constraint is unchecked, group layers will also be processed.
-The group layers will be copied and inserted as regular layers to work around the fact that some procedures cannot be applied on group layers.

 ### Quick Layer Editing